SJ-Nosrat/stats-card-component/README.md

 ### Continued development

 Refining the solution after testing the webpage on different web browsers.
+Also refactoring the **css** code.

 ### Useful resources